Selling a House with Lead Paint in Louisville, KY: What Homeowners Need to Know

 How We Handle Lead Paint Properties at We Buy 502

-We understand the Louisville market.
-We know which ZIP codes have the highest concentration of pre-1978 homes (40203, 40210, 40211, 40212, 40215).
-We know the neighborhoods.
-This is what we do.
+We know Louisville.
+We know which ZIP codes have the densest concentration of pre-1978 homes (40203, 40210, 40211, 40212, 40215).
+We know the neighborhoods because we buy in them.

-Landlords staring at $15,000 to $60,000 in abatement costs across a portfolio, homeowners who inherited a pre-1978 property and have no idea where to start: we are happy to walk through your options.
+If you are a landlord staring at $15,000 to $60,000 in abatement across a portfolio, or you inherited a pre-1978 property and have no idea where to start, call me at (502) 849-5950.
+Happy to walk through the numbers with you.

 Frequently Asked Questions About Selling a House with Lead Paint in Kentucky